akabago/Assignment_Answers_BioProgChallenges/Assignment 2/README.md

 Using the co-expressed gene list from Table S2 of the supplementary data from their analysis (it is the txt file attached in this folder):

-1. se a combination of any or all of:  dbFetch, Togo REST API, EBI’s PSICQUIC REST API, DDBJ KEGG REST, and/or the Gene Ontology
+1. Use a combination of any or all of:  dbFetch, Togo REST API, EBI’s PSICQUIC REST API, DDBJ KEGG REST, and/or the Gene Ontology.
-2. Find all protein-protein interaction networks that involve members of that gene list Determine which members of the gene list interact with each other.
+2. Find all protein-protein interaction networks that involve members of that gene list.
+3. Determine which members of the gene list interact with each other.

+For running the code use: ruby Main.rb ArabidopsisSubNetwork_GeneList.txt